Homebuilding Insights

 • Which tasks can family or friends help with?

 • Invite early.
 The key to a stress-free Thanksgiving is to start early.
-Once you commit to hosting, the first thing you need to do is invite every single person you want to come.
-Even the last-minute types are likely to make Thanksgiving plans early in November, so start putting feelers out there ASAP.
-In the meantime, start thinking about where you’re going to put everybody.
-(Our flexible, open floorplans make this part soooo much easier!)
+Once you commit to hosting, send invitations to everyone you’d like to attend.
+Even the last-minute types tend to make Thanksgiving plans by early November, so put feelers out there as soon as you can.
+At the same time, start thinking about where you’re going to seat everyone.
+Our flexible, open floor plans make this part so much easier.

-• Be organized.
-Planning and organizing is imperative.
-It’s the only way to make sure you don’t find yourself with missing ingredients, a house that’s a mess, and hours of cooking still to be done when your guests arrive.
-Start by making lists of everything you need to do, a schedule for the weeks leading up to dinner, and shopping lists before you head to the store for ingredients and supplies.
-Bonus!
-Lists let you see everything you need, and let you check things off.
-(Checking things off feels soooooo good!)
+• Stay organized.
+Planning and organizing are essential.
+It’s the best way to avoid missing ingredients, a messy house, and hours of cooking still left when your guests arrive.
+Make lists of everything you need to do, create a schedule for the weeks leading up to dinner, and write shopping lists before each trip to the store.
+Checking things off feels incredibly satisfying and keeps you on track.

 • Set the menu.
-Thanksgiving will be here before you know it, so you need to figure out what’s on the menu.
-Chances are your guests will want to bring things… you just have to tell them what you need.
-Once you have the menu set, start shopping for non-perishables (e.g. baking ingredients, bread cubes, herbs & spices), and make a corner of your pantry “Thanksgiving Central”.
-Having everything in one place will help you keep track.
+Thanksgiving will be here before you know it, so decide what you’ll serve.
+Guests will usually offer to bring a dish—just let them know what would be most helpful.
+Once the menu is set, start shopping for nonperishables such as baking ingredients, bread cubes, and herbs and spices.
+Designate a corner of your pantry as “Thanksgiving Central” so everything is in one easy-to-find spot.

-Pro Tip: If you’re a first-timer, start slow (especially if you’re not an experienced chef)!
-Enlist family and friends to help out and choose easy recipes.
-(This is no time to experiment!)
-There’s nothing wrong with buying dinner components from a restaurant or market.
-If you opt to do this, you can always bake a simple dessert or put together an appetizer.
+Pro Tip: If you’re a first-time host, keep things simple, especially if you’re not an experienced cook.
+Enlist family and friends to help out and choose easy, reliable recipes.
+There’s nothing wrong with picking up a few dishes from a favorite restaurant or market and focusing your energy on one homemade dessert or appetizer.

 • Cook in advance.
-Don’t stress out by trying to cook everything on Thanksgiving Day.
-Create a timeline, and figure out what can be made ahead of time.
-Casseroles can be premade.
-Vegetables can be chopped and ready to steam.
-Some things can’t be cooked early, like the turkey, but almost everything else in the meal can be prepped and ready to just pop on the stovetop or into the oven.
-Let’s put that brand-new gourmet kitchen to work!
+Don’t try to cook everything on Thanksgiving Day.
+Create a timeline and decide what can be made ahead.
+Casseroles can be prepped and refrigerated, vegetables can be chopped and ready to steam, and desserts can often be baked the day before.
+While the turkey usually needs to be cooked day-of, almost everything else can be prepped in advance.
+Let that brand-new gourmet kitchen work for you.

 Freshen Things Up

-With aromas like pumpkin chai or cedarwood and mahogany, this simple addition spreads happiness throughout your entire home, no matter where you place them.
-Seasonal table settings, a beautiful, festive centerpiece, or flowers and hors d'oeuvres in the living room before the meal are other ways to get creative.
+Seasonal table settings, a beautiful centerpiece, or flowers and hors d’oeuvres in the living room before the meal are other easy ways to add warmth and personality to your space.

-Of course, your focus is on the big meal, but a few simple acts will ensure that post-dinner will be just as easy and enjoyable as the dinner itself.
+Of course, your focus is on the big meal, but a few simple steps will make cleanup just as smooth.

 The Big Day

 Offer snacks before dinner.
 Tasty appetizers benefit the cook as much as the guests.
-Bowls of nuts, crackers and cheese, and trays of crudité or hot apps scattered throughout the family room, living room or rec room will keep them busy munching while you finish up!
+Bowls of nuts, crackers and cheese, and trays of crudités or hot appetizers scattered throughout the family room, living room, or rec room will keep guests happily nibbling while you finish last-minute tasks.

 Keep the kids entertained.
-For children, it seems like Thanksgiving dinner takes foreveeeer to land on the table.
-Keep ‘em occupied with games out in the yard, movies up in the loft or craft projects in the rec room.
+For kids, Thanksgiving dinner can feel like it takes forever to hit the table.
+Plan activities to keep them busy—yard games outside, movies up in the loft, or craft projects in the rec room.

-Above all, relax and enjoy.
-Let your guests marvel at the spaciousness of your new Ernest home, while you perform culinary magic in your new kitchen!
-Connect with us if you want to learn more about our holiday-friendly homes.
+Above all, relax and enjoy the day.
+Let your guests marvel at the spaciousness and comfort of your new Ernest home while you work your culinary magic in the kitchen.
+If you’d like to spend next Thanksgiving in an Ernest home, connect with us to learn more about our holiday-friendly floor plans and communities.

 Talk Now!